gnmango/doc_en/Basic Creation Guide/Getting Started/Understanding Concepts/World Instances.md

 ![1](https://mod-file.dn.nexoncdn.co.kr/bbs/1679291060113a0eff84f08214ed49d8a58ab3ba25664.png "1")
 #### Communication Between World Instances
 Since each World instance is executed individually, if you need to communicate between World instances or forward an event, you must use [RoomService](/apiReference/Services/RoomService{"target":"_self"}) and [WorldInstanceService](/apiReference/Services/WorldInstanceService{"target":"_self"}).
-For details on how to use it, refer to [World Instance Communication](/docs?postId=999{"target":"_self"}).
+For details on how to use it, refer to [World Instance Communication].

 # Creating and Destroying World Instances
 During a world's launch phase, creators set the world's **max number of players**.
 This number is one of the criteria for creating new world instances.
 For example, if 100 users connect to a world where the maximum number of players is set to 10, then 10 world instances will be created.